 “What About My Kids?”

-FCCNM loves kids of all ages!
-See what’s available in our Christian Education program
+Our church loves kids of all ages!
+See what’s available in our Christian Education program.

 “Where Do I Park?”

-Spaces that are accessible for people with limited mobility issues are located behind the Meetinghouse and outside the Parish House.
+Spaces that are accessible for people with limited mobility are located behind the church.
 Others are invited to park behind the Senior Center.

 “What About Restrooms?”

-Restrooms are downstairs in the Meetinghouse.
+Restrooms are downstairs in the church.
 They are not accessible for people who have difficulty with stairs—but we are working on it!
-There are also restrooms in the Parish House which do not require navigating stairs, but are too small to accommodate wheelchairs.
+There are also restrooms in the Parish House which do not require navigating stairs but are too small to accommodate wheelchairs.